List of A Series of Unfortunate Events characters: Captain Widdershins

 Captain Widdershins is the captain of the Queequeg submarine and the stepfather of Fiona and Fernald.

 In The Grim Grotto, he finds Klaus, Violet, and Sunny Baudelaire at sea while he is looking for the sugar bowl and takes them aboard the Queequeg.
 He is extremely emphatic, with almost all of his sentences being exclamations, and permeates his speech with the word "Aye!"
 His personal philosophy is "He who hesitates is lost", which the Baudelaires find to be unreasonable.
 Captain Widdershins is considered the eleventh guardian of the Baudelaires.
 He seems aware that Fiona takes a fancy to Klaus (he accuses them of flirting when Fiona is proud Klaus knows what a mycologist is), stating that if Klaus finds the sugar bowl, he will "allow [Klaus] to marry Fiona."

 After sending the Baudelaires and Fiona into the Gorgonian Grotto, he and Phil appear to desert the Queequeg.
 The reason may have to do with a woman who approached the Queequeg to tell Captain Widdershins something involving him being required to leave the submarine.
 In The Penultimate Peril, Kit Snicket says that she intends to meet Captain Widdershins and is later mentioned water-skiing towards and, soon after, away from him.

 Kit had contacted all three of the Quagmire Triplets as well as their guardian Hector and had met with them and the crew of the Queequeg when their self-sustaining mobile home crashed into it.
 This reunion was short-lived, however, as all of the crew as well as the triplets were picked up by the mysterious '?'
 Shape (dubbed by Kit Snicket as "The Great Unknown"; implied to be the Bombinating Beast from All the Wrong Questions).
 Another note to make is that though he himself stated that The Great Unknown was "something worse than Olaf himself", he seemed to insist to take his chances with it as mentioned by Kit Snicket in The End.

 It is possible that Captain Widdershins also has, or had, a fortune because when Count Olaf is talking about all the fortunes he will obtain, he says "the Widdershins fortune".
 Widdershins says that Fiona's mother died in a manatee accident.

 In the TV series, Captain Widdershins is alluded to by Olivia Caliban when she reads the Hook-Handed Man's fortune.
 He does not physically appear in either parts of "The Grim Grotto" and only his portrait is shown.
 His role is primarily taken over by his daughter Fiona and they continuously state that he is lost at sea.
-In "The End", Lemony postulates that Fiona and Fernald successfully find him as they hear his transmission.
+In "The End", Lemony postulates that Fiona and Fernald successfully find him as they hear his transmission (provided by an uncredited actor).